minghust/simpleSocket/cVersion/README.md

 ## Exceptation
-All the cpu bellow has big endian, you should test your cpu first.(I don't want to tell you how to test:)<br \>
+All the cpu bellow has big endian, you should test your cpu first.(I think you know how to test:)<br \>
 mainly for function **htons** & **htonl** & **inet_aton**

 - Motorola680x()